 They simply might not suffice, since it is not easy to change addictive behavioral patterns.
 This is why we conducted thorough research and presented some alarming smoking statistics and facts to help you free yourself of this deadly habit.

 An Overview of the Key Smoking Facts & Statistics

-- More than half of tobacco smoke in US young adults is inhaled from hookahs.
+- More than half of the tobacco smoke inhaled by young adults aged 18–30 is inhaled through hookahs.

 Smoking Statistics Worldwide

 1. Nearly 1 billion people around the globe smoke on a daily basis.

 In spite of anti-smoking campaigns around the world, the numbers are still devastating.
 According to the World Health Organization, a billion people are active smokers.
 And how many people die from smoking?
 A staggering 8 million people die each year as a result of tobacco smoking.
 The research has also shown that in one-half of active smokers, death is caused by smoking-related health issues.

 2. Cigarettes cause 480,000 deaths per year in the US alone.

 (Centers for Disease Control and Prevention)

 Unfortunately, the US statistics about smoking are still tragic.
 Admittedly, some of the recent CDC studies show a significant decline of 67% in tobacco use among adult Americans over the last 54 years.
 However, tobacco smoke-caused deaths are still very common and 47 million people in the US still consume tobacco (including tobacco in products other than cigarettes, such as cigarillos and hookahs).
 In 2019, the tobacco purchase age has been raised in 17 states of America, which will hopefully improve the smoking statistics for 2020 and on.